You're $99 away from FREE SHIPPING!

-- you get a boost in hair growth
+- You get a boost in hair growth

-- sun protection (sometimes in sunscreen)
+- Potential sun protection (sometimes used in sunscreen)

-- reducing breakage and split ends
+- Reducing hair breakage and split ends

-- a boost in collagen production
+- Boosts collagen production

 But with all the praise we have for shea butter, we need to look into the potential drawbacks to make sure we're reaping the benefits without anything unwanted sneaking in and messing with our health.
 Sourcing matters, of course.